keu/docs/software/customize-image.md

 ## Configure airflow_settings.yaml

-When you first initialize a new Airflow project on Astronomer, a file titled `airflow_settings.yaml` will be automatically generated.
+When you first initialize a new Astro project on Astronomer, a file titled `airflow_settings.yaml` will be automatically generated.
 With this file you can configure and programmatically generate Airflow Connections, Pools, and Variables when you're developing locally.

 For security reasons, the `airflow_settings.yaml` file is currently _only_ for local development and should not be used for pushing up code to Astronomer via `$ astro deploy`.
 For the same reason, we'd recommend adding this file to your `.gitignore`.